 The Children's Reading Room is a cooperative childcare service offered to registered students, staff & faculty at Asnuntuck Community College.

-Established in 1974 by the Director of the Women's Center, the Children's Reading Room remains a unique service exclusive to Asnuntuck.
-The Children's Reading Room functions on a Cooperative Basis.
-Each parent is required to volunteer two hours per week regardless of how much time they utilize the service for their child during the week.
+Established in 1974, the Children's Reading Room remains a unique service exclusive to Asnuntuck.
+The Children's Reading Room (CRR) functions on a cooperative basis where each parent is required to volunteer two hours per week regardless of how much time they utilize the service or their child during the week.

 Parents can leave their child while they attend classes, do research, computer work, study, do homework, or any other educational needs while on campus.
-The Children's Reading Room is funded by the Student Government, which is the reason we can offer this "priceless" service for free.
+The Student Government funds the CRR, which is the reason we can offer this "priceless" service.